Calculating the Tax Credit for Childcare Expenses

 - your childcare expenses that qualify for the credit for the year

 The childcare expense limit varies depending on the age and status of the child for whom you incurred childcare expenses.
-For the current taxation year, the limit is:
+For the 2025 taxation year, the limit is:

 Severe and prolonged impairments in mental or physical functions must be certified using form TP-752.0.14-V, Certificate Respecting an Impairment.
-Alternatively, you can submit a copy of federal form T2201, Disability Tax Credit Certificate.
+Alternatively, you can submit a copy of federal form T2201, Disability Tax Credit Certificate, unless you are required to provide certification that, due to a chronic disease (other than type 1 diabetes), the child undergoes therapy at least twice a week that is essential to the maintenance of one of their vital functions and that requires at least 14 hours per week.